Indexing and its Types

 - The first column comprises a copy of the primary or candidate key of a table.

-- The second column contains a set of pointers for holding the address of the disk block where that specific key value stored.
+- The second column contains a set of pointers for holding the address of the disk block where that specific key-value is stored.

 - There are mainly 4 types of indexing methods